 The different amounts and types of stocks and shares which make up a trust's capital - the amount of ordinary and preference shares, debentures and unsecured loan stock etc, which are in issue.

 The CTF is a savings and investment account for children who were born between 1 September 2002 and 2nd January 2011.
 Each child born within that period qualified for a contribution of between £50 and £250 from the Government which had to be invested in a CTF product.
-Although CTFs are no longer available to newborn children, existing accounts can continue to be held and a further £3,720 can be saved each year on behalf of the child by parents, family or friends.
+Although CTFs are no longer available to newborn children, existing accounts can continue to be held and a further £3,720 can be saved in the 2013/14 tax year on behalf of the child by parents, family or friends.
 The CTF itself is totally tax free, and there is no income or capital gains tax paid either on dividend income or by the capital growth of the investment.

 A company with a fixed capital structure.
 Variations in demand for the shares of the company are reflected in movements in their market prices and not by an increase or decrease in the number of shares in issue – the opposite of an open-ended fund, such as a unit trust.

 This is a brief description of what the trust aims to achieve in terms of growth/income or both and what type of company/industry sector the trust can invest in.

 Conventional investment company

 Investment companies which issue only one class of ordinary share are commonly known as conventional investment companies.

 The tax a company may have to pay on its profits for a year.
 Investment trust companies are exempt from corporation tax on their capital gains and also do not pay tax on any UK dividends.
 As they can also offset expenses against any taxable income, most investment trusts do not pay corporation tax, helping their tax efficiency.

 The computerised system introduced in July 1996 by the securities industry through which transactions in securities are 'settled' (i.e. concluded) by the payment of cash or by the delivery of securities against payment.